latitude-dev/latitude/README.md

 This will deploy your project to the Latitude cloud, and you will get a URL where your project is hosted.

+If it's your first time deploying, make sure to log in or sign up to Latitude by running `latitude login` or `latitude signup` respectively.

 You can also deploy your project to your own infrastructure.
 Find out more about this in the [documentation](https://docs.latitude.so/guides/deploy/docker).

 ## 👥 Community